Pacific Centre

 Pacific Centre (officially CF Pacific Centre since 2015) is a shopping mall located in Vancouver, British Columbia, Canada.
 It is owned by Cadillac Fairview, the Ontario Pension Board, and the Workplace Safety and Insurance Board, and is managed by Cadillac Fairview.

 Based on the number of stores, most of which are underground, it is the largest mall in Downtown Vancouver, with over 100 stores and shops, and the seventh-busiest mall in Canada, with 22.1 million annual visitors as of 2018.
-The mall is directly connected to the Hudson's Bay department store, Vancouver Centre Mall, two SkyTrain subway stations, and the former Four Seasons Hotel Vancouver.
+The mall is directly connected to the Vancouver Centre Mall, two SkyTrain subway stations, and the former Four Seasons Hotel Vancouver.

 History

 Built between 1971 and 1973, it was an unofficial Eaton Centre.
 It is a joint venture of Cemp Investments, Toronto Dominion Bank and T. Eaton Company Limited.
-The Pacific Centre was home to an Eaton's department store, succeeded by Sears Canada after 2002 and vacated in the fall of 2012.
+The Pacific Centre was home to an Eaton's department store, succeeded by Sears Canada after 2002 and vacated in the fourth quarter of 2012.
 A Nordstrom store opened in its former space in 2015.